 TIME | this such an important thing to devote your attention to for a little while.
 If you’re an herbalist or nutritionist offering consultation services or products, how much time are you really spending on each appointment or on product development?
 Not just the 60 or 90 minutes face to face with your client, but all of the before and after work that goes into that interaction?
 You need to account for this time, and pay yourself appropriately.

 Example: If you’re charging $100 for a 90 minute initial consultation, remember the 20 minutes of email communication you spend prior to scheduling this and then 20 minutes of intake paperwork review before they come into the consultation.
 Then account for the extra hour you spend writing up their recommendations and plan / putting together their formulas / doing any follow up research for them / completing their chart notes.
-Then account for 30 minutes of post-email questions or follow up lab work review.
-All said and done, that’s around 3.5 hours total.
+Then account for 30 minutes of post-email questions or follow up lab work review (if this is not covered in an actual follow up appointment).
+All said and done, that’s around 3.5* hours total.
 Now deduct 20% of that $100 for taxes, leaving you with $80.
 Now put at least 10% of that $100 for overhead / rent cost and that’s $10, leaving you with $70.
 Also deduct at least 15% for putting back into business costs (operating expenses/paying yourself for behind the scenes work later) and that’s $15, leaving you with $55.
 Now put at least 10% into your profit, leaving you with $45.
 Not including anything else, that means you’re paying yourself at most $13/hour.
 This $13/hour has to be enough for you to put some into savings, retirement, pay your living expenses, feed yourself / your family, pay for health insurance, pay off debt, put gas in your car or do anything self-care related.
 Is that enough?
 Probably not, considering you could only see two clients a day if you want to work 7-8 hours a day.

 Really sit down, and do the math based on what you need.
 Don’t set a rate based on what sounds affordable, what you think is “fair” to charge, or what you think a client is willing to pay.
 The bottom line is you need to make enough to support yourself and your business.
 You’re basing your rates on what you need to survive plus the abundance of a financially secure life.
 That’s why you started a business you love, isn’t it?
 For creative freedom and financial stability.
 Thus, set your rates according to what you really truly want, not just what you need to get by.